sap-architecture-devel/sap-hana/export/export.md

 - [Administration Guide: Connections from Database Clients and Web Clients to SAP HANA](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/37d2573cb24e4d75a23e8577fb4f73b7.html)
 - [Administration Guide: Connections for Distributed SAP HANA Systems](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/82cea8fe69604f3ab0d4624248b6e523.html)
 - [TCP/IP Ports of All SAP Products](https://help.sap.com/viewer/ports)

+#### Typical Cluster IP Implementation

+Traditional implementation of Cluster IP is based on ARP cache invalidation.
+On primary server Pacemaker Cluster will define Cluster IP address by using command `ip addr add` combined with ARP cache invalidation via `arping` (see [ClusterLabs / resource-agents / heartbeat / IPaddr2](https://github.com/ClusterLabs/resource-agents/blob/5b18c216eae233751b243301255ae610cd49e52c/heartbeat/IPaddr2#L636)).
+During the takeover the Pacemaker Cluster will remove Cluster IP address from old primary server by using command `ip addr del` and it will recreate it on new primary server using commands mentioned above.
+The key requirement here is that both primary and secondary server are in same subnet so that Cluster IP address can be moved between them.

 ## Active/Active High Availability with Pacemaker Cluster